yiisoft/form/docs/guide/en/field-configuration.md

 </div>
 ```

-Regardless of default theme set, it's also possible to control theme at specific widget level:
+If you want to use a specific theme for a single widget, it's possible to specify it at the widget call:

 ```php
 use Yiisoft\Form\Field\Text;